Baby Cries Whenever Put Down, What To Do? | Parenting Solutions

 Crying is a natural part of infancy and serves as a means of communication.
 Babies cry for various reasons, including hunger, discomfort, or the need for attention.
 It’s essential to recognize that crying is normal; however, persistent crying upon being put down can signal specific needs or preferences.

-One reason babies may cry when put down is due to separation anxiety.
-Even very young infants can experience anxiety when separated from their caregivers.
-They often feel safest when held close and may become upset when they are placed in a crib or another location away from their parents.
+One reason babies may cry when put down is separation anxiety.
+It typically begins around 6 to 9 months of age, when infants develop object permanence and realize their caregiver has left.
+They often feel safest when held close and may become upset when placed in a crib or another location away from their parents.

 Another factor could be the startle reflex, which is common in newborns.
 This reflex causes them to feel insecure when they are not being held tightly.
 When placed down, they might feel as if they’re falling or losing that comforting support.